Onas07/Bank-Analysis-Project/ReadMe.md

 2. Customers between(3-9) years tenure have relatively high balances.

-3.Customers with 0 and 10 years have the lowest account balance.

-4.Longer tenure customers tend to acquire more wealth and hold more products,however the relationship is not entirely linear because customers with 10 years tenure have surprisingly low balances.
+3.Customers with 0 and 10 years have the lowest account balance:Longer tenure customers tend to acquire more wealth and hold more products,however the relationship is not entirely linear because customers with 10 years tenure have surprisingly low balances.

 ![](Images/balancedistribution_over_time.png)